Mortgage Glossary: Terms and Definitions To Know

 Appraisal

-An analysis performed by an “appraiser” to determine a property's value.
-An appraiser is an independent contractor hired by the lender (see Lender).
-Once a buying contract is signed, the lender will schedule an appraisal to evaluate a property; properties are assigned a total value based on square footage, neighborhood, recent comparative home sales in the area, property condition and more.
+An analysis performed by an independent contractor to determine a property's current market value.
+An appraiser is hired by the lender.
+Once a buying contract is signed, the lender schedules an appraisal to evaluate a property; properties are assigned a total value based on square footage, neighborhood, recent comparative home sales in the area, property condition and other factors.

-In order for a lender to finance a home, the property must appraise at the agreed sale price.
-Should it appraise for a higher amount, the difference is known as a homebuyer's instant equity (see Equity), and the potential homebuyer commences a happy dance.
-Should the home appraise for lower than the contract price, the lender is loaning more funds and must agree to lend more money to the buyer, or, the buyer must make up the difference with cash.
-In a “buyer's market” (see Buyer's Market), the seller is often willing to adjust the contract price to meet the appraised value.
+In order for a lender to finance a home, the property must appraise at the agreed upon sale price.
+Should it appraise for a higher amount, the difference is known as a homebuyer's instant equity.
+Should the home appraise for lower than the agreed upon sale price, sometimes the seller might agree to adjust the contract price to meet the appraised value.
+If not the lender must determine whether to lend more money to the buyer, or the buyer must make up the difference with cash.

 Buyer's Costs